Class: SC.Store

 Returns:

 Called by your data source whenever you finish fetching the results of a query.
-This will put the query into a READY state if it was loading.
+This will put the record array for the query into a READY_CLEAN state if it was previously loading or refreshing.

 Parameters: